Doctor of physical therapy programs aren’t all the same. Ours has one focus: You.

 Take the Next Step

 Do you have more questions about the program?
 You’ll find answers on these pages.
 We also encourage you to schedule a visit to tour the facilities and meet students and professors during our information sessions.

-If you still have general questions about the program, please reach out to us by email or call us at 704-233-8358.
+If you still have general questions about the program, or want to see how our compares to other doctor of physical therapy programs, please reach out to us by email or call us at 704-233-8358.
 Have questions about admissions?
 Call Ms. Natalie Clark at 704-233-8647 or complete the form below.